agdsn/sipa-content/support/router.en.md

  |
 --- 		| --- 			| ---
 Vendor	| Device			| Note
-Telekom 	| probably everyone 	| Devices are only DSL-Routers TP-Link 	| TL-WA701ND 		| Is only a WiFi Access Point Zyxel 		| p-660hw-t7c 	 	|
+Telekom 	| probably every 	| Devices are only DSL-Routers Vodafone	| Easybox		| Only DSL
+TP-Link 	| TL-WA701ND 		| Is only a WiFi Access Point Zyxel 		| p-660hw-t7c 	 	|